Neuri-AI/PPG/README.md

 - **Web ↔ Python messaging:** Built-in event-driven messaging API enables smooth communication between web frontends and the Python backend 🎉
 - **Unified lifecycle & state management:** Both native and web UI components support the same component lifecycle and Pydux global state management, making your app consistent and reactive ✅

+### 🔥 New!
+Hot Reloading Engine
+- **Real-time hot reloading:** Instantly see code changes in components and views without restarting the app
+- **Automatic reloading:** Changes to Python files trigger automatic reloads of affected components, views, and the entire app ✨
+- **Developer productivity boost:** Shortens the feedback loop dramatically, enabling rapid iteration and testing ✅

 ### Summary

 This release transforms PPG into a full-fledged application platform where you can design **native Qt interfaces, web-based interfaces, or hybrid combinations** of both.
-The powerful Pydux state management system and seamless messaging APIs make it easy to build modern, reactive desktop apps with either UI style or both.
+The powerful Pydux state management system, seamless messaging APIs, and the new Hot Reloading Engine make it easy to build modern, reactive desktop apps with an efficient development workflow.

 #### Key highlights:
 - Design native Qt UI or modern web UI (HTML/CSS/JS) within the same framework
 - Hybrid app capabilities combining native widgets and web-based interfaces
+- Hot reloading engine for real-time development feedback
 - Type-safe global state management powered by Pydux and Pydantic
 - Developer experience improvements and cross-platform production readiness